10sr/recently-el/README.md

 License
 -------

-This software is unlicensed.
+This software is licensed under GPL Version 3 (or any later version).
 See `LICENSE` for details.